useState React Hook by Example

 hook.

-Why Using useState
+Why useState

-then you'll use this.state
+, then use this.state

 to add initial state and setState()